-Inquiries about the College and its programs should be directed to the Dean of Enrollment & Outreach or the Dean of Continuing Education.
+Inquiries about the College and its programs should be directed to the Director of Admissions, Dean of Student Access & Support or the Dean of Continuing Education & College+Career Readiness.

-Visitors are not permitted to attend classes or contact students on campus without permission from the Dean of Enrollment & Outreach or the campus deans at the Franklin, South, and Warren county campuses.
+Visitors are not permitted to attend classes or contact students on campus without permission from the Dean of Student Access & Support, the Dean of Continuing Education & College+Career Readiness, or the campus deans at the Franklin, South, and Warren county campuses.